-Students graduating from the NVIT Chemical Addictions Worker program with a Chemical Addictions Worker certificate will be granted certification at minimum as a Certified Indigenous Wellness and Addictions Worker, provided they can demonstrate 2000 hours (1 year) of work experience the field of wellness and addictions.
+Students graduating from the NVIT Chemical Addictions Worker program with a Chemical Addictions Worker certificate will be granted certification at minimum as an Indigenous Certified wellness and Addictions worker, provided they can demonstrate 2000 hours (1 year) of work experience the field of wellness and addictions.
 These hours can be accumulated in a variety of ways (full time, part-time, casual or contractual work, practicum, volunteering).
 Certification as an Indigenous Certified Addictions Specialist at level I can be granted, if the applicant has a minimum of 2000 hours (1 year) of work experience as a full time worker, and additional training hours in relevant topics apart from those acquired in this program.